 Findings from the present study also contribute to the body of literature investigating associations between physical activity and mental health through examining specific subcategories of mental health and well-being.
 Our results showed robust and consistent beneficial effects of physical activity on each of the six subcategories of the MHQ, although it should be noted that physical activity appears to have a significantly stronger relationship with Mind-Body Connection compared to Social Self as evidenced by non-overlapping 95% CIs.
 The Mind-Body Connection subcategory, in which the largest effects were observed for physical activity, contains items assessing aspects of well-being with benefits robustly related to physical activity, such as pain [68,69], sleep [70,71], appetite regulation [72,73], and fatigue [74,75].
 Conversely, the smallest effect was shown for Social Self, which includes aspects of well-being with less established and robust associations to physical activity such as empathy, communication skills and relationship building [76-78].
 Although physical activity is a social pursuit for many, one potential explanation for a smaller effect of physical activity on Social Self is that some individuals prefer to engage in independent activities such as running or cycling alone, thus negating the potential social benefits associated with more group-oriented activities such as team sports and exercise classes.
 Nevertheless, these findings suggest that physical activity may confer benefits for all aspects of mental health and well-being, with small differences favoring psychophysiological over social aspects.

 This study also addressed a knowledge gap regarding a dearth of evidence investigating potential differential effects of physical activity on certain aspects of mental health and well-being across the adult lifespan.
 Evidence indicated that young and middle-aged adults may experience greater benefits for their overall mental health from physical activity engagement in comparison to older adults.
 It should be noted that adults 85+ years of age appear to be an exception; however, this group also had the largest confidence interval likely due to a relatively smaller sample.
-As average levels of physical activity tend to be higher among young and middle-aged adults than older adults [79,80], a more sedentary lifestyle may be differentially indicative of impairment in this population.
+As average levels of physical activity tend to be higher among young and middle-aged adults than older adults [79,80], a more sedentary lifestyle may be especially indicative of impairment in younger cohorts, .
 Core Cognition, Drive and Motivation, and Adaptability and Resilience followed the same trend as overall MHQ scores, and thus these specific aspects of mental health and well-being may be more amenable to benefits from adopting a more active lifestyle, whereas the other subcategories seem to demonstrate relatively consistent benefits from physical activity across the adult lifespan.
 Finally, differences between inactive and active groups across ages were most pronounced in the 85+ age group as evidenced by the largest average marginal effect across all subcategories.
 This finding makes it clear that physical activity engagement is especially important for maintaining better mental health and well-being in the latest stages of life.